AdobeDocs/marketo.pt-BR/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/group-email-reports-by-segmentations.md

    ![](assets/image2014-9-16-9-3a16-3a59.png)

 1. Escolha uma ou duas segmentações para usar no agrupamento do relatório.
-Clique em **APPLY**.
+Clique em **Aplicar**.

    ![](assets/image2014-9-16-9-3a17-3a9.png)